Route Function

 Precedence

-The precedence number can be used to resolve route conflicts, see Routing > Routing Precedence.
+The precedence number can be used to resolve route conflicts, see API > Routing Precedence.

 // /pages/product/edit/+route.js